SrijanBadhya/Debsoc/Running the PES Debsoc.md

-don't alienate mun people because a lot of people try out both clubs. take the high road, don't turn off people by spewing mun hate.
-Even if I didn't like mun, I'd lose respect for a debsoc member who needed to hate on mun to make debate look valuable.

 **It's great to talk about how you went through the same struggles, had a love-hate relationship with debate, how your confidence oscillated, how you always forgot impacting, how you used to fumble glorification, narrative, and THR motions too.
 This empathy is great for them to feel normal and less shit about themselves.
 We don't always consciously do this, but we should proactively try to tell them how we relate to the hardships they're going through now.**